ab9rf/scripts/docs/devel/export-map.rst

 ---------

 ``ARGUMENT_OPTION_ORDER``
-    The order of the selected options for how data is arranged at a map position
+    The order of the selected options for how data is arranged at a map position.

     Example 1:
         ``{"material": 1, "shape": 2, "hidden": 3}``